ninjashari/fgo-game-bot/docs/core_logic_features_breakdown.md

 This document provides a comprehensive breakdown of all features to be implemented for the Core Logic System, organized by component, priority, and implementation phase.
 Each feature includes detailed specifications, dependencies, and success criteria.

-**✅ CURRENT STATUS: Phase 3 Core Implementation Complete - All critical systems implemented and compiling successfully**
+**✅ CURRENT STATUS: All Phases Complete - Full system with UI, user experience, and documentation ready for deployment**

 ## 🎯 Feature Categories